timi2506/SimpleBrowser/README.md

 3. The icon should now appear on your home screen, launch it to start using Browser!

    ![Screenshot 2024-12-08 at 01 09 21](https://github.com/user-attachments/assets/4e65d1a8-2e5f-4f07-a7db-95cd94866166)

-# Try it out with Appetize.io
-You can try out my app in the appetize.io simulator (assuming my free account limit hasn't been reached yet)!

-Link: unavailable :(